 ❚ 2011 WAS A BUMPER YEAR for Shapersofthe80s.
 Visits to this website have doubled year on year, to a total of 174,658 page views during 2011.
-Also during the past six months, views increased by 40% over the previous six months — driven substantially by our three exclusive picture stories about Steve Norman’s marriage to Shelley Preston, and by exploring the heritage which informs We Can Be Heroes, Graham Smith’s definitive new photobook about 80s clubbing.
+Also during the past six months, views increased by 40% over the previous six months — driven substantially by our exclusive pictures of Steve Norman’s wedding, and by exploring the heritage which informs We Can Be Heroes, Graham Smith’s definitive new photobook about 80s clubbing.

 Of all topic areas, inevitably Blitz Kids and New Romantics have attracted most visits — about 16,000 views in total.
 Nightclubbing in the 80s came third with 11,000.
 Discover why, inside at Why them?
 Why then?